GENERAL POLICIES & INFORMATION

 - Guests may arrive by car/foot to join the Rendezvous/Flotilla, as long as there are more than 10 boats staying at the Marina.
 Guests not staying on a boat with a reserved slip are not permitted to use any of the Marina facilities other than the Tent and restroom facilities.
 Guests are only allowed on the Marina property during organized group activities.
 Guests arriving by car may only park in the visitors lot and grassy area outside the gate.
 Parking inside the marina can be made available for those with special needs.
 If guests are staying in one of the local hotels, the Holiday Inn to our North is recommended and provides the shortest walking distance to our Tent facility.
 The Marina reserves the right to limit the total number of guests.

-- If there are fewer than 15 boats reserved for the Rendezvous, guests not staying on a boat will be subject to a per person charge of between $10 and $25, depending on the number of boats arriving.
+- If there are fewer than 20 boats reserved for the Rendezvous, guests not staying on a boat will be subject to a per person charge of $25 per day.

 - A list of boats and contact information will be required to confirm the reservation for the Rendezvous/Flotilla.
 The total number of slips held for the group will be determined by the marina, and those slips will be held until 60 days prior to the reserved arrival date.
 Reservations must be confirmed by individual Captains with Boat information and a Credit Card Number, or by the Fleet Captain for the entire group with all the individual Boat, Captain, and Credit Card information.
 After the 60 day hold date, any remaining available Transient Slips will be available to all boaters.